our pets and us

 To bring us up to date on these issues we have invited Dr Leigh Findlay (veterinarian) to discuss the effect of paralysis ticks on our pets and how to manage them to reduce the incidence and consequences of tick bites.

-Dr Ted Chamberlain (Senior Medical Superintendant, Maleny Soldiers Memorial Hospital) will shed some light on the issues mentioned as they pertain to human health.
+Dr Ted Chamberlain (previously Senior Medical Superintendent, Maleny Soldiers Memorial Hospital, currently at Sunshine Coast University Hospital) will shed some light on the issues mentioned as they pertain to human health.